yeswework/fabrica-dev-kit/README.md

 * ... making use of the fantastic [Advanced Custom Fields](https://www.advancedcustomfields.com/) plugin, which is deeply supported by Timber (see above).
 Fabrica can automatically install ACF Pro via Composer if you supply your licence key at setup.

 ###Reduces friction in the development process:
 * Keeps the development source folder outside the virtual machine for easy editing and version control.
+(You don't have to log into the virtual machine to build / develop: it just acts as a fast server.)
 * Includes a super-minimal object-orientated boilerplate theme (see below), specially constructed for bespoke theme development.
 * Live-compiles and optimizes straight to the active theme folder inside the virtual machine as you develop, via a pre-configured [Gulp](http://gulpjs.com/) watch, which:
 	* Preprocesses, [Autoprefixes](https://github.com/postcss/autoprefixer), lints and minifies (with source maps) your stylesheets.